Graco Pack 'n Play On the Go ReviewPrice: $80.00 List

 The Graco took about 5 minutes to setup without the bassinet and closer to 7 minutes with it.
 If you add the accessories to the mix, it can take over 9 minutes.
 Over time the average setup time during testing was 1:47 minutes.

-There are a lot of moving parts with the Graco, but the directions are listed on the bottom if you get confused.
-The steps include locking the sidebars (above left) and pressing down on the center of the bottom (above right).
+There are a lot of moving parts with the Graco, but the directions are listed on the bottom if you get confused, which include locking the sidebars (above left) and pressing down on the center of the bottom (above right).
 This is reversed for folding.
 Once folded, you need to ensure the handles on the product line up with the handle holes on the travel bag before putting it in.

 You need to snap the bottom to the frame (above left) and secure the mattress to the bottom with Velcro (above right) to complete setup.

 This yard is spot clean only.
 Some areas will be easy to keep clean, and others may require scrubbing or a vacuum.
-We recommend using the fitted sheet to help keep the mattress clean.
+We suggest using the fitted sheet to help keep the mattress from getting dirty.

 The Graco earned only 4 of 10 in an important metric for traveling.